Finite Sample Smeariness of Fr\'echet Means and Application to Climate: Finite Sample Smeariness

 where $k=k(t,w)>0$ is a normalization constant to ensure that $\Prb^{(t,w)}_U$ is a probability measure.
 In Table \ref{tab:valuesForWigglySmearyiness} we list cases (a) -- (e) of parameter choices considered.

 In all cases the population mean of $\Prb^{(t,w)}_U$ is unique and located at $\mu = 0$.
-Whenever the density at the antipode is strictly between zero and $1/2\pi$ we have FSS of Type I. Regardless of the type of FSS, every pair of bumps in the density near the antipode corresponds to a single bump in the scaled variance curve.
-In case of Type I FSS the curve approaches asymptotically a value strictly above the Euclidean variance, in case of Type II FSS it approaches asymptotically the Euclidean variance.
-Numerical experiments indicate that the convergence occurs from below in case of Type I and from above in case of Type II.
+Whenever the density at the antipode is strictly between zero and $1/2\pi$ we have FSS of Type I. Regardless of the type of FSS, every pair of bumps in the density near the antipode corresponds to a single bump in the variance modulation curve.
+Thus, in case of Type I FSS the rescaled Fr\'echet sample variance $n \EE[d(\widehat{\mu}_n,\mu)^2]$ approaches asymptotically a value strictly above the Euclidean variance $\EE[d(X,\mu)^2]$, in case of Type II FSS it approaches asymptotically the Euclidean variance.

 \end{Ex}